-- Goal 1: Provide for a safe, efficient, and environmentally sound transportation system which, through its location, capacity, and design, will effectively serve the existing land use development pattern and meet anticipated transportation demand generated by existing and planned land uses. - Goal 2: Provide safe and efficient multi-modal transportation systems where appropriate. - Goal 3: Promote cooperation and coordination between state, county, villages, and towns in developing the Town transportation system.
+- Goal 1: Provide for a safe, efficient, and environmentally sound transportation system which, through its location, capacity, and design, will effectively serve the existing land use development pattern and meet anticipated transportation demand generated by existing and planned land uses. - Goal 2: Promote cooperation and coordination between state, county, villages, and towns in developing the Town transportation system.